Adrian Lamo: Film and television

 On August 22, 2002, Lamo was removed from a segment of NBC Nightly News when, after being asked to demonstrate his skills for the camera, he gained access to NBC's internal network.
-NBC was concerned that they broke the law by taping Lamo while he possibly broke the law.
+NBC was concerned that it broke the law by taping Lamo while he possibly broke the law.
 Lamo was a guest on The Screen Savers five times beginning in 2002.

-Hackers Wanted, a documentary film focusing on Lamo's life as a hacker, was produced by Trigger Street Productions, and narrated by Kevin Spacey.
+Hackers Wanted, a documentary film focusing on Lamo's life as a hacker, was produced by Trigger Street Productions and narrated by Kevin Spacey.
 Focusing on the 2003 hacking scene, the film features interviews with Kevin Rose and Steve Wozniak.
 The film has not been conventionally released.
 In May 2009, a video purporting to be a trailer for Hackers Wanted was allegedly leaked onto the Internet film site Eye Crave Network.
 In May 2010, an early cut of the film was leaked via BitTorrent.
 According to an insider, what was leaked on the Internet was very different from the newer version, which includes additional footage.
-On June 12, 2010, a director's cut version of the film was also leaked onto torrent sites.
+On June 12, 2010, a director's cut version of the film was leaked onto torrent sites.

 Lamo also appeared on Good Morning America, Fox News, Democracy Now!, Frontline, and repeatedly on KCRA-TV News as an expert on netcentric crime and incidents.
 He was interviewed for the documentaries We Steal Secrets: The Story of WikiLeaks and True Stories: WikiLeaks – Secrets and Lies.
 Lamo reconnected with Leo Laporte in 2015 as a result of a Quora article on the "dark web" for an episode of The New Screen Savers.

 Lamo wrote the book Ask Adrian, a collection of his best Q&A drawn from over 500 pages of Quora answers.